open-wc/open-wc/docs/guides/developing-components/code-examples.md

 # Developing Components >> Code Examples ||50

-This page contains code examples of common patterns using different web component libraires.
+This page contains code examples of common patterns using different web component libraries.

 ## lit-html and lit-element